 The Assistant position is sometimes classified as a starting position in many companies.
 However, it is a professional career in which people can excel.
 We are proud of our careers, humbleness, and knowledge.
 It is a significant role that brings growth to the company we work for.

 Being underpaid and feeling unappreciated

 As Administrative Professionals, we have to deal with the workload of a hundred people, and sometimes we are paid as if we are at the bottom of the totem pole.
-It is up to us to show our employer all the work that we do to make the company successful and the fact we should be appreciated and that we deserve to obtain a raise.
+It is up to us to show our employers all the work that we do to make the company successful and the fact that we should be appreciated and that we deserve to obtain a raise.

 To be expected to fix anything and everything